 I don’t want you to panic, just to inform you, that’s what I’m here for, trust me I don’t wish what I went through on my worst enemy.
 Hopefully you haven’t suffered such allergic reactions but if you have without finding the cause, methylisothiazolinone might be your answer.

 In any case, my suggestion is always to stay away from products that contain known allergens.
 Repetitive exposure to allergens might indeed create an allergy.
 I used to use Crème de la Mer on my face for a year or two probably five years before the reaction and Crème de la Mer actually contains methylisothiazolinone…!!!
-I didn’t have a reaction then yet over exposure led to my face blowing up.
+I didn’t have a reaction then yet over exposure led to my face blowing up and I have to stay as far as possible of it.

 Although I still can’t pronounce this ingredient (hello dyslexia) the good thing is that it is visually long and easily recognizable.
 Plus it is usually at the bottom of the ingredient list, so scan first the last few ingredients and work your way up.